Picture of Mia Hill

 However, if you notice that your rabbit’s shedding is excessive or accompanied by other symptoms, it may be worth consulting with a veterinarian to ensure that there isn’t an underlying issue causing their shedding.

-How do I stop my bunny from shedding so much?
+How do I stop my bunny from excessive shedding?

 It’s no secret that bunnies shed – a lot.
 While it’s a natural process, excess shedding can become a nuisance.
 Luckily, there are a few ways to manage your bunny’s shedding.